todorgarnev/react-login-assignment/README.md

 1. Ensure that latest [NodeJS](http://nodejs.org/) is installed.

 The project also has small server for handling mocked request.
-You need to install both packages - FE and sever.

 2. From the project folder and api folder, which is inside, execute the following commands: